ntustison/PaperANTsX/Text/results.md

 status, $GENDER$, $DIAGNOSIS$, and $VISIT$ were taken directly from the ADNIMERGE package.

-\textcolor{red}{Consider reordering figures to b-a.}
 Results for both longitudinal evaluation scenarios are shown in Figure
 \ref{fig:longeval}.
-Log p-values are provided in Figure \ref{fig:longeval}(b) which demonstrate excellent LMCI-CN and AD-CN differentiation and comparable AD-LMCI diffierentiation relative to the other pipeline considerations.
+Log p-values are provided in Figure \ref{fig:longeval}(a) which demonstrate excellent LMCI-CN and AD-CN differentiation and comparable AD-LMCI diffierentiation relative to the other pipeline considerations.
-Despite these strong results, Figure \ref{fig:longeval}(a) shows that even better performance may be possible for a longitudinal extension to ANTsXNet.
+Despite these strong results, Figure \ref{fig:longeval}(b) shows that even better performance may be possible for a longitudinal extension to ANTsXNet.
 In a longitudinal setting, we prefer to see lower values for residual variability and higher values for within-subject variability, leading to a larger variance ratio.
 ANTsXNet performs remarkably poorly for these measures, suggesting that even better classification performance---e.g., superior differentiation between LMCI and AD cohorts---is completely possible for an ANTsXNet extension that leverages the longitudinal information the current implementation does not.
 One such piece of information is repeated measures, i.e., the fact that we observe some subjects multiple times.
 Failure to account for this information explains lower between-subject variabilities for ANTsXNet.
 In turn, all variability expresses itself through higher within-subject residuals.
 But there is an additional reason for ANTsXNet exhibiting higher residual variability.
 Neural networks achieve their power by increasing their effective degrees of freedom way beyond those of traditional linear models.
 In terms of the bias-variance tradeoff, such an increase in model complexity translates to significantly less predictive bias while simultaneously leading to greater predictive variance.
 This fact explains how ANTsXNet can perform so well while retaining such a large residual variability.
 An interesting question is how longitudinal extensions to ANTsXNet will perform with respect to the same measure.

-\textcolor{red}{An additional possibility would be to reach out to the Upenn people that used our longitudinal data to evaluate longitudinal COMBAT and see if they had a ready-made evaluation solution. https://pubmed.ncbi.nlm.nih.gov/32640273/}